All Episodes

 But CBS kept that.

-They didn't put, they didn't in the interview that was broadcast, they edited that out.
+They didn't put, they didn't, in the interview that was broadcast, they edited that out because all the while Obama was blaming a video.

-And so the thought is that CBS was helping Obama spread the notion that it was a video when they had him on tape, saying it was a terror attack.
+And so the thought is that CBS was helping Obama spread the notion that it was a video when they had him on tape saying it was a terror attack.

 But he had.

-So let's go to the audio sound bites.
+So let's go to the audio soundbites.

-Because as I said yesterday, watching the news media reporting on Benghazi has been watching it's been akin to watching Woodward and Bernstein help Nixon cover up Watergate.
+I mean, I think this is big because, as I said yesterday, watching the news media reporting on Benghazi has been watching, it's been akin to watching Woodward and Bernstein help Nixon cover up Watergate.

 That's the best analogy I come up with.

-The fact that CBS edited out Obama's comments about the Benghazi attack when their interview was done the day afterwards, and the interview was aired when Benghazi was the biggest thing in the news, tells me that CBS was actively helping with the cover-up from the start.
+The fact that CBS edited out Obama's comments about the Benghazi attack when their interview was done the day afterwards, and the interview was aired when Benghazi was the biggest thing in the news tells me that CBS was actively helping with the cover-up from the start.

-Now, in the clip that CBS left out when they aired the interview with Obama on 60 Minutes, Obama said to Steve Croft, You're right, this is not a situation that was exactly the same as what happened in Egypt.
+Now, in the clip that CBS left out, when they aired the interview with Obama on 60 Minutes, Obama said to Steve Croft, you're right.

 My suspicion is that there are folks involved in this who were looking to target Americans from the start.